 Given the market survey results demanding a snowmobile with excellent acceleration and handling, the team searched for engines with good power-to-weight ratios.
-Engines were considered on a basis of hydrocarbon (HC), carbon monoxide (CO), and nitrogen oxide (NO_x) emissions, power-to-weight ratio, cost, and ease of implementation.
+Engines were considered on a basis of hydrocarbon (HC), carbon monoxide (CO), and nitrogen oxide (NO $x$) emissions, power-to-weight ratio, cost, and ease of implementation.
 To match the design to CSC competition objectives, emissions and power-to-weight ratios were equally weighted, followed sequentially by ease of implementation and cost.
 The following engine options were considered by the team:

-- Two-stroke (conventional) snowmobile engines - Semi-direct injection (SDI) snowmobile two-strokes - Four-stroke snowmobile engines - Turbo-charged four-stroke snowmobile engines
+- Two-stroke (conventional) snowmobile engines - Semi-direct injection (SDI) snowmobile two-strokes - Four-stroke snowmobile engines

-- Direct injection (DI) two-stroke marine engines - Four-stroke personal watercraft (marine) engines - Compression ignition (CI) engines - High-compression motorcycle four-stroke engines - V-twin motorcycle four-stroke engines
+- Turbo-charged four-stroke snowmobile engines - Direct injection (DI) two-stroke marine engines - Four-stroke personal watercraft (marine) engines - Compression ignition (CI) engines - High-compression motorcycle four-stroke engines - V-twin motorcycle four-stroke engines

 The choice between current snowmobile engine technologies is fairly straightforward.
 Conventional and SDI two-strokes have significantly higher power-to-weight ratios than current snowmobile four-strokes.
 However, snowmobile emissions testing conducted by Southwest Research Institute (SwRI) clearly states that commercially available four-strokes "...emit 98-95 percent less HC, 85 percent less CO, and 90-96 percent less PM" than conventional two-stroke snowmobile engines [2].
-Though four-strokes have significantly higher NO_x than two-strokes, the study notes that the use of a catalyst system on a four-stroke can nearly eliminate NO_x, while further reducing HC and CO.
+Though four-strokes have significantly higher NO_x than two-strokes, the study notes that the use of a catalyst system on a four-stroke can nearly eliminate NO_x , while further reducing HC and CO.

-While the SwRI study did not evaluate SDI two-stroke technology, current publications from Bombardier Recreational Products, the developer of SDI technology. suggests that the system improves emissions only 50% over conventional two-strokes [3].
-While SDI engines are a significant improvement compared to conventional two-stokes, they cannot attain current four-stroke Aside from the three pollutants emission levels. measured for competition scoring, two-stroke spark ignition engines are known emitters of benzene, 1,3butadiene and gas-phase and particle-phase polycyclic aromatic hydrocarbons, all of which are classified as known or probable carcinogens by the U.S. Environmental Protection Agency (EPA) [4].
+While the SwRI study did not evaluate SDI two-stroke technology, current publications from Bombardier Recreational Products, the developer of SDI technology, suggests that the system improves emissions only 50% over conventional two-strokes [3].
+While SDI engines are a significant improvement compared to conventional two-stokes, they cannot attain current four-stroke emission levels and the SDI injectors have not been designed validated for E85 operation.
+Aside from the three pollutants measured for competition scoring, two-stroke spark ignition engines are known emitters of benzene, 1,3-butadiene and gas-phase and particle-phase polycyclic aromatic hydrocarbons, all of which are classified as known or probable carcinogens by the U.S. Environmental Protection Agency (EPA) [4].